ferralex/world-happiness/README.md

 Changing the year, the ranking on the left side changes automatically.

+When data is missing, a country is colored in black.
+A low happiness score is represented with red/orange colors while a higher level is represented with light blue/blue colors.

 You can play with the dashboard at [this link](https://public.tableau.com/app/profile/alessandro.ferrarese/viz/WorldHappiness_16595864847270/Dashboard1)